Xavose/NeverwinterNights/0 - Game Specific Notes/Banske Game/Characters/Gariel.md

 I came to Neverwinter in the hope of honoring Helm while outrunning the stings of my lineage.
 I secretly hope that one day I may gain Helm's favor and be allowed into his direct service as a full powered angel.
 I do my best to stay out of the spotlight directly.
 I look human in appearance with blonde hair and blue eyes.
 I wear large flowing robes with a large hood that hangs down over my back to disguise and cover the feathered wings that remain tightly pressed to my back.

+# The Truth

+In truth, Gariel is no son of Selephon, but rather the son of Helm himself.

 # Rebuilding Helm

 ## Worship of a dead god